3DBAG/CityBuf/readme.md

 # Benchmark
 This Benchmark compares CityBuf to CityJSON and CityJSONSeq.
 It compares the file size of the three formats for a variety of datasets, and a read test is performed, which gives us an idea of read speed and memory consumption during reading.

-Summary of main findings:
-- CityBuf is always the fastest in the read test.
-Overall ~5x faster than CityJSON and ~2x faster than CityJSONSeq.
-- In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower than both other formats.
-- CityBuf always gives the smallest file size.
-Overall 34% smaller than CityJSON and 18% smaller than CityJSONSeq.

-Table below gives the full results.

 This is an extension of the benchmark given in https://github.com/cityjson/paper_cjseq.
 Some dataset were excluded:
 - Railway is not included because it uses geometry templates.